finbourne/scheduler-sdk-csharp-preview/README.md

 For more details on other applications in the LUSID platform, see [Understanding all the applications in the LUSID platform](https://support.lusid.com/knowledgebase/article/KA-01787/en-us).

+[C# SDK Extensions](https://github.com/finbourne/scheduler-sdk-extensions-csharp) to accompany this SDK are available.
+These provides the user with additional extensions to make it easy to configure and use the API endpoints.

 ## Installation

 The NuGet package for the FINBOURNE Scheduler service SDK (Preview) can installed from https://www.nuget.org/packages/Finbourne.Scheduler.Sdk.Preview using the following: